peerigon/updtr/README.md

 ### `--use` `-u`

-Specify which updates you want to install:
+Specify the package manager to use:

 - `npm`
 - `yarn`